bcrusu/scout/README.md

 - run `go run demo.go` which starts writing and reading random data
 - check [Grafana](http://localhost:3000/dashboards/f/scout/) dashboards to see the live cluster activity
 - or use the admin command to query detailed info about the cluster:
-  - `docker run -it --network scout_default scout/admin` to run the admin CLI container attached to the demo network
+  - `docker run -it --network scout_default --entrypoint /bin/sh scout/admin` to run the admin CLI container attached to the demo network
   - and from inside it run the `admin get` command to fetch details about the cluster, servers, partitions, and replicas:
-  - for example, `admin get replicas --server control1:11001` lists all replicas and their state:
+  - for example, `admin get replicas --server control1` lists all replicas and their state:
 ```
 -----+------+---------+--------------+-------+-------+--------+------------------+----------------------+----------------------+----------------------+
 |  #  | PART | REPLICA |    SERVER    | STATE | READY | LEADER | APPLIED/COMMITED |       CREATED        |      TRANSITION      |       UPDATED        |